pivotal/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 The Tanzu Supply Chain product relies on this metaphor to describe your Golden Path to Production.
 It provides a primitive called SupplyChain, which is a Kubernetes custom resource, that you use to define all, or portions of, your software supply chain.

-Typical uses of the Tanzu Supply Chain SupplyChain primitive are described in the topics below.
+Typical uses of the Tanzu Supply Chain SupplyChain primitives are described here.

 ### SupplyChain describes a build process